Peace Treaties #

 Both emerged in the brief, politically temperate interlude between the last months of battle and the beginning of the cold war.
 As with most declarations of faith, their adherents—first and foremost, governments—have frequently failed to live up to them, but practically all governments say they accept the basic code of conduct these declarations expound.

-Governments and people, especially in peaceful times, may grow disillusioned with the United Nations; horrendous atrocities may sometimes make a mockery of the Universal Declaration of Human Rights; but these two documents set standards for a tolerable society on this planet.
+Governments and people, especially in peaceful times, may grow disillusioned with the United Nations; horrendous atrocities may sometimes make a mockery of the Universal Declaration of Human Rights; but these two documents set basic standards for a tolerable society on this planet.
 The continuing effort to achieve and maintain those standards is the frontier between civilization and barbarism.

 Both declarations certainly made sense to people who had just been through six years of world war.
-With more than forty-five million killed and unimaginable ruin and misery, who could object to the words
+With more than sixty million killed and unimaginable ruin and misery, who could object to the words

 UN Charter